tacemonster/tacy-and-terry-destroy-the-world/README.md

 cargo run [platform] [player name]
 ```

+If you don't provide both values, the program will run using hard-coded values.

 Destiny can be played on Playstation, Xbox, or Computer.
 Each of these platforms are isolated from reach other.
 In order to access the correct set of databases the platform identifier is included in the API request.
-The platform is encoded with the following identifiersi: 1 identifies with Xbox, 2 with the Playstation 4, and 4 with a computer.
+The platform is encoded with the following identifiers: 1 identifies with Xbox, 2 with the Playstation 4, and 4 with a computer.

-If you want to test it out but don't have a palyer name, feel free to use *shark90%231673*

 # Implementations